 Contract bonds guarantee a contractor’s performance by protecting the project owner against harmful business practices and failure to finish their work.
 They also protect laborers and material suppliers by ensuring that they get paid for their services.

-Before a bond is issued, the contractor must provide information about their financial ability to complete the project.
-It includes their personal and business financials, cash flow, and credit score.
+Before a bond is issued, the contractor should be proven bondable meaning they must provide information about their financial ability to complete the project.
 The underwriter will also review their business and work history.

 Bid bonds are a means of prequalification for contractors, making them less likely to back out of a project.
 They are intended to save clients time and money on bids that will not be completed.